codex-academy/FindYourData/index.md

 # Find my data

+Once your system have data the system users would like to easily find the data they are after.
+The easier you make that the better your system will become to use especially if the data in the system increases.

+You will use html forms and SQL Database queries to add search functionality.
+Users that are searching for information might not need exactly what they are looking for so our search functionality should allow for partial matching when searching for data.

 ## Search bar

 Add a search bar to your products screen so that users can find products.
-They should type in the product name in a text field.
-When they press the search button only the products that match their search should be displayed.
+Users should type the product name in a text field and then press the search button the products that match their search should be displayed.

 ## Interactive search bar